attrill20/FPLFixtureCalendar/README.md

 - If player has no photo, add a blank default one
 - Fix the keyboard still displaying on mobile after selecting a player (focus/blue solution?)

+#### Top 10 Page

+- Use a new API to get more accurate xG stats - https://footystats.org/api/
+- Add more filters to this page e.g. by club, price range

 #### Site Changes

 - Blog page / contact us / version update log